oleomark/RecipeRotator/README.md

 * Update and Delete functions for photos
 * Improved UI functionality
   * Only listing associated ingredients for recipes, rather than the entire list
+  * Ability to view all recipes on the app, not just ones created by the user
 * Third-party API integration
   * Ability to bookmark and add recipes from other recipe resources